benhylau/wrbt/README.md

     }
     ```

-4. Bob then composes the following peering credentials and signs it with his cjdns private key to get `signatureOfBob`.
+4. Bob then composes the following peering credential.

     ```
     {